How to Manage Your Business Security Systems Before You Hire a Virtual Assistant

 All of this is quite time-consuming, and can be a little daunting if you aren’t used to hiring team members yourself.
 This is where a third-party, virtual assistant company can save you a lot of legwork.
 Again, you’ll want to do some research into the company – does the company have security policies in place to protect its clients?
 Have they got good reviews from clients?
 Most reputable companies will have their VAs sign NDAs and contracts which bind them to information security and confidentiality rules, but this is something to ensure you ask them.
 If you have a specific clause you’d like included that they don’t have, talk to them about it.

 Another point in favor of your data security when using a VA company is that your VA will be under the direct supervision of that company.
 At The Virtual Hub, our VAs are all grouped into teams where quality assurance is monitored and ideas are shared.
 It creates an ecosystem of accountability and productivity, designed to protect clients and give them the best possible experience.

 Fears over the security of the business are a common objection from owners who need help, but just aren’t quite sure whether to go ahead and hire a virtual assistant.
 If you put a few precautions in place though, your business will generally be as safe as any that has co-located employees.

-Prepare your business ahead of time by considering the systems you have, the options you have for data security, and exactly what your VA will need access to.
+Prepare your business ahead of time by considering the business security systems you have, the options you have for data security, and exactly what business information your VA will need access to.
 Protect your intellectual property where applicable and have an NDA and policy that makes your position abundantly clear.

 Securing your business should be a concern, but it shouldn’t be such a worry that it prevents you from getting the help that you need.